meientau/pstest/README.md

  * _spec array_ **assert-empty** _any*_
  * _spec array_ **assert-not-empty** _any*_

-Pass if the array is empty or not empty, respectively.
+Pass if the _array_ is empty or not empty, respectively.

  * _spec hay needle_ **assert-string-contains** _any*_
  * _spec hay needle_ **assert-not-string-contains** _any*_

-Pass if the string needle is contained or not contained, respectively, in the string hay.
+Pass if the string _needle_ is contained or not contained, respectively, in the string _hay_.

  * _spec array object_ **assert-contains** _any*_
  * _spec array object_ **assert-not-contains** _any*_

-Pass if the object is contained or not contained, respectively, in the array.
-Uses shallow search and only accepts object of matching type.
+Pass if the _object_ is contained or not contained, respectively, in the _array_.
+Uses shallow search and only accepts objects of matching type.

+ * _spec proc clean_ **assert-error** _any*_

+Execute the _proc_ in a `stopped` context, expecting an error.
+Pass if the error is thrown, otherwise fail.

+If any cleanup is needed after the test passes, e.g. removing debris from the stack, put that into the procedure _clean_.
+This will only be executed if the test passes.

+If the test fails, execution still continues with the next test.
+No automatic cleanup is done though, and the output of the **test-summary** is still likely to be garbage.

 Caveats